IN MY FATHER’S HOUSE

 The three great annual gatherings of Israel were Passover, Pentecost, and Tabernacles (Deuteronomy 16:16).

-First we are delivered from wrath and commence our Christian discipleship—Passover.
+- Passover: We are delivered from wrath and commence our Christian discipleship.

-Then we learn to serve Christ in the power of the Holy Spirit and to walk in righteousness and holiness in the Spirit—Pentecost.
+- Pentecost: We learn to serve Christ in the power of the Holy Spirit and to walk in righteousness and holiness in the Spirit.

-Finally we are ready for the Father and the Son to come into us in a far greater way than we have known and to make us an abode in the Father’s House—Tabernacles.
+- Tabernacles: Finally we are ready for the Father and the Son to come into us in a far greater way than we have known and to make us an abode in the Father’s House.

 Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.
 (John 14:23)

 John 14:23 describes the new covenant fulfillment of the Jewish feast of Tabernacles, of Leviticus 23:33-43.
 Note (above): “If a man love me; will love him; come to him; make our abode with him.”